-When participating in this project, to enhance the explainability of causal discovery AI, you will be expected to devise a new user interface of causal discovery AI and then to implement it.
-We look forward to welcoming students who are interested in statistical analysis and the Wide Learning Website "Hello, Wide Learning!"
+When participating in this project, you will be expected to devise and implement a new user interface of causal discovery AI that is enhanced in terms of discoverability, also improving convincingness and variety.

+We look forward to welcoming students who are interested in statistics, graph theory, logic, and the Wide Learning Website "Hello, Wide Learning!"
 [3].
 In addition, students who are interested in answers to the following questions are welcomed.